Graded Motor Imagery (GMI)

 Increased swelling and stiffness, plus one or more of the symptoms listed above.

 Any of these symptoms are worrying.
-However, studies have shown that Graded Motor Imagery exercises can help you correct the changes in your sensory-motor area, even after many years of suffering from the problem.
+However, studies have shown that GMI exercises can help you correct the changes in your sensory-motor area.
+GMI exercises can even help after many years of suffering from the problem.

 What is Graded Motor Imagery?

-GMI exercises aim to ‘train your brain’, so that movement and touch no longer triggers a pain response stronger than you should expect.
-It aims to restore your altered sensory-motor area and lessens central sensitisation.
+GMI exercises aim to ‘train your brain’, so that movement and touch no longer trigger a pain response stronger than you should expect.
+GMI aims to restore your altered sensory-motor area and lessens central sensitisation.
 This needs time and regular practice by you.

 Graded.
-Step-by-step introduction of movement, without triggering a pain response by starting with the area of your brain that only prepares for movement.
+Step-by-step introduction of movement, without triggering a pain response.
+This is done by starting with the area of your brain that only prepares for movement.
 Like sneaking in through the back door.

 Motor.
-A word used to describe our body’s system for joint movement; including the brain, nerves, skeleton, joints, and muscles.
+A word used to describe our body’s system for joint movement.
+This includes the brain, nerves, skeleton, joints, and muscles.

 Imagery.
-Using your imagination to think about and move your painful limb and your unaffected limb.
+Using your imagination to think about and move both your painful and unaffected limb.
 To only imagine the movement, not actually move your painful limb.

 How is Graded Motor Imagery done?